mohammadrezaberenji/Devops-samples/README.md

 The first challenge that I've solved was about adding a resizable partition using LVM , migrate postgresql data directory to the this new partion and installing Zabbix server and dashboard.
 The branche name is : feature_add_partion_lvm_postgressql_zabbix.

+The second challenge was practicing string manipulation with sed.
+I added the challenges to the branch with name : sed_command_practice

 I would like to see your comments and your opinion about my soloutions.
 I would be glad to see your soloutions , concerns and other possible ways to solve the challenge.